kstenerud/concise-encoding/ce-structure.md

 #### Identifier

-An identifier is a string with the following additional requirements:
+An identifier is a type designed to be unique within a local context.
+It's implemented as a string with the following additional requirements:

  * An identifier **MUST ONLY** contain:
    - Letter and numeric characters ([base categories "L" and "N" in Unicode](https://unicodebook.readthedocs.io/unicode.html#categories))